pirminis/refresh-on-inactivity/README.md

 # Refresh on inactivity
-Tampermonkey script that automatically refreshes the page when the user is idle
+Tampermonkey script that automatically refreshes the page when the user is idle.

 # Installation